darrellsilver/norc/INSTALL.md

 Crucial items are listed and explained below:

  * **NORC_LOG_DIR**: The full path where all logs of all Tasks in Norc should be stored.
-Defaults to a folder 'log' within the Norc directory, **which you need to create**.
+Defaults to the 'log' folder within the Norc directory.
  * **NORC_TMP_DIR**: The full path to a directory used for any temporary files created by Norc tasks.
 This variable is available in the environment to any command run in Norc.
-Defaults to a 'tmp' folder within the Norc directory, **which you must create**.
+Defaults to the 'tmp' folder within the Norc directory.
  * **DATABASE_ENGINE**: The name of the DB engine you're using.
 See Django docs for specific values.
  * **DATABASE_NAME**: The name of the database that will be created in your DB engine.
  * **DATABASE_USER**: Your DB user name.